-- A change in deferral period from one year to three months after travel to a malarial endemic area (as long as you were not a resident of a malarial endemic country).
+- After travel to a malarial endemic area (as long as you were not a resident of a malarial endemic country).

-There were some other changes as well, that will affect a minority of individuals, that are not listed here in the interest of space.
+There are other changes that are not listed in the interest of space.

 Note: These changes were made after careful study of risks and benefits to the blood supply by panels of experts in our field.
-A great deal of scientific evidence has been evaluated, as well as experience in other countries with these criteria in certain cases.
+The panel evaluated a great deal of scientific evidence as well as the experiences in other countries with these criteria in place.
 The public should not be concerned about these changes endangering the safety of our blood supply.
 The FDA does not make changes lightly and only with great deliberation.